 We knew Halley was a good one when the whole staff gathered to hug her goodbye.
 This was a dog people loved.

 She rode the whole 56 miles home dozing in the back seat on her blanket.
-When we finally reached South Beach, she set out to explore every inch of the house and yard, more excited by the second.
+When we finally reached South Beach, she set out to explore every inch of the house and yard.
 She helped me make dinner and sat by the table to mooch, just like good Sadie did, except the new pooch is taller.
 She can reach stuff on the table and the counter.

 We changed her name a bit, making her Halle Berry Lick, because she’s a foxy black girl like the movie star and we chased her around the house trying to take a picture for our announcement.
 I got more shots of her rear end moving out of the frame.
 Boy, you can’t see a black dog in the dark, can you?